MauroMS/HotelSearch/README.md

 **3. Describe how this solution would be deployed and run in your chosen cloud provider and any impact this may have on its development.**

-	It would be integrated with Azure DevOps.
+	* It would be integrated with Azure DevOps.
 So as soon as the Pull Request passes the tests and gets approved by the reviewers, the changes would be merged with the Main branch and this would trigger the automated deployment to a Dev AppService on Azure.
 	Then you would be able to access API (/api) and UI via the same Url.

-	The first change I would make, is to properly setup CORS as I have disabled on my API.
+	* The first change I would make, is to properly setup CORS as I have disabled on my API.
+	* Use a real database so the application would be able to increase the Scalability of the app without relying on the "inMemoryBd"
+	* Api Methods to return Async
+	* More logs and exception handling to be able to properly track issues

 **4. If the application was enhanced to contain business sensitive data what considerations and possible